DELIGHT-LABS/docs-terraswap-io/content/docs/howto/create_your_own_pair.md

 ## 1) Instanciation by code ID

 A pre-stored pair is used in this procedure.
 Token contract should be instantiated in advance.\
-If you use the foundation's token factory contract, the code ID is `5`.
+If you use the foundation's token factory contract, the code ID is `xx` of Terra 2.0 & `5` of Terra classic.

 The JSON parameter of instantiation is as below: